Mayeku-Caleb/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to JAYMAC AUTOMOTIVES

-I'm glad you are here.
-I plan to talk about ...
+        WE ARE THE HOME OF ALL GEARS
+          OWN IT!
+DRIVE IT!